 Bruce Vento Regional Trail (Saint Paul, Maplewood, Vadnais Heights)

 The Bruce Vento Trail is a 7.5 multi-use paved trail between the Sam Morgan Regional Trail on its south end to near Highway 694 in Vadnais Heights on its north end.
 It intersects the Gateway Regional Trail.
 You can see current trail as well as the proposed trail addition on this map.

 Como Regional Park (Saint Paul)

 Como Park gets hundreds of thousands of visitors every year, and for good reason.
 This popular Park offers a wide variety of family-oriented activities including a wonderful little Zoo and a large picnic area.

 There are 2.3 miles of paved multi-use trails meandering throughout the Park and around Como Lake.
 You’ll be sharing the trails with lots of hikers, runners, strollers and dogs so be aware!
+A perfect family destination.
 Here’s the Como Park map.

 Crosby Farm Regional Park (Saint Paul)

 Crosby Farm has almost 7 miles of paved multi-use trails that take you through woods, wetlands, around its two lakes and along the Mississippi River.
 Fort Snelling State Park is just across the river.
 Here’s the map.
 This park is a very scenic detour off the Sam Morgan Regional Trail.